igotchu730/Uplo/README.md

 A lightweight, temporary file-sharing application that allows users to upload files, generate temporary links, and share them effortlessly.
 Files are stored in AWS S3 and automatically deleted after a set period, ensuring privacy and reducing clutter.
 "Its like snapchat for files!"

-**Bypass file size limits on messaging apps and embed your photos and videos.**
+**Bypass file size limits on messaging apps and embed your photos and videos.
+(Note: As of now, only videos less than 100mb will embed in Discord)**

 <br>
 <p align="center">